 A4 ARTS Academy

-A4 ARTS is a non-profit organisation dedicated to supporting the arts in Southern Africa.
+A4 ARTS Academy is a non-profit organization dedicated to supporting the arts in Southern Africa.
 Conceived as a laboratory - a site for experiment and an experiment itself - A4 explores the role of the arts as a catalyst to social innovation.
-They are focused towards practitioners, and seek to accommodate and share exploratory creative processes across disciplines and research interests.
+It is focused on practitioners, and seeks to accommodate and share exploratory creative processes across disciplines and research interests.

-They have run a very successful program designed to help participants reflect on their journey as they explore the water crisis.
+A4 ARTS Academy has run a highly successful program designed to help participants reflect on their journey as they explore the water crisis.